You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: Fall

 In this course, Relay students will contextualize and deepen prioritized competencies from Major and Foundations coursework by expanding their toolbox, applying new strategies, and reflecting on the impact.
 Our goal is to support Relay students in becoming reflective practitioners, confident in their self-efficacy, and able to drive their growth through increasingly independent problem-solving.
-In this course, Relay students will begin engaging in action research to learn more about the impact of their instructional decisions on their student’s academic growth development in their class.
+In this clinical practice course, Relay students will continue to explore and reflect on who they are becoming as a culturally responsive and inclusive teacher and member of the school community.

 CLIN-534: Early Childhood Special Education Clinical Practice II